 Meet Anne Kepner

-Kepner, who currently serves as President of the West Valley-Mission Community College Board, says improving education is a top priority.
+Kepner, who is the past President of the West Valley-Mission Community College Board, says improving education is a top priority.
 “I was raised in San Jose by a single mom.
 I saw how critical it was for her to continue her education so that she could provide for my sister and me.
 Getting that education today is so much more difficult,” said Kepner.
 “My work on the community college board has focused on affordability and providing the support students need to succeed.
 Ensuring that all people get a good education needs to be our highest priority.”

 Kepner has spent her career fighting for justice and working to make our communities better.